 Physicians participated in 30-minute interviews by video conference between April 19 and June 28, 2020.
-To provide context, Los Angeles was abiding by a strict stay-at-home order due to the COVID-19 pandemic from March 19 to May 31, 2020.
-Interviewers used a semistructured interview guide to ask physicians about their views regarding the benefits and challenges of telemedicine visits (interview guide in Appendix 1).
+To provide context, Los Angeles was abiding by a strict stay-at-home order because of the COVID-19 pandemic from March 19 to May 31, 2020.
+Interviewers used a semistructured interview guide to ask physicians about their views regarding the benefits and challenges of telemedicine visits (interview guide in Appendix).
 Physicians provided verbal informed consent for the interviews, which were audio recorded and transcribed verbatim for analysis.
 Physicians were not compensated for their participation.

-Qualitative analysis
+Qualitative Analysis

-A physician-in-training (TG) moderated all semi-structured interviews and was accompanied by DMT (a physician-investigator with qualitative research expertise) for all but three interviews.
-The two investigators met after each interview to discuss and assess the interview content for theoretical saturation (when no new themes can be identified from the data), which was reached based on consensus.
-They performed a thematic analysis16-18 in which they reviewed each transcript line-by-line and applied codes to describe obstacles to and facilitators of telemedicine visits.
+A physician-in-training (TG) moderated all semistructured interviews and was accompanied by DMT (a physician-investigator with qualitative research expertise) for all but 3 interviews.
+The 2 investigators met after each interview to discuss and assess the interview content for theoretical saturation (when no new themes can be identified from the data), which was reached based on consensus.
+They performed a thematic analysis 16-18 in which they reviewed each transcript line-by-line and applied codes to describe obstacles to and facilitators of telemedicine visits.
 Discrepancies were reconciled via consensus.
 DMT and KJS (a sociologist) subsequently independently grouped codes into thematic categories.
 All investigators reviewed the thematic categories, and adjustments were made based on group discussions.
 EXCEL 2016 was used for data management.